-The Tentatively Selected Plan is consistent with Engineer Regulation 1105-2-100, specifically, "The objective of ecosystem restoration is to restore degraded ecosystem structure, function and dynamic processes to a less degraded, more natural condition.
+The Recommended Plan is consistent with Engineer Regulation 1105-2-100, specifically, "The objective of ecosystem restoration is to restore degraded ecosystem structure, function and dynamic processes to a less degraded, more natural condition.
 Restored ecosystems should mimic, as closely as possible, conditions which would occur in the absence of human changes to the landscape and hydrology."
 The proposed project will provide for improved access to the floodplain for high flows while increasing habitat diversity for special status species.
 The project would also be consistent with the authorized purposes and current operation of the Middle Rio Grande Flood Control Project, Corrales Levee Project, Albuquerque Levees, Jemez Canyon and Cochiti Dams.
-Activities proposed within the Sandia to Isleta project would not raise the Base Flood Elevation (1.0%-chance flood water surface elevation) of the floodway either during or after the project is completed, thus the Recommended Plan would not result in increased erosion of the existing levees.
+The FLO-2D (MEI 2008) modeling indicates that activities proposed within the Sandia to Isleta project would not raise the Base Flood Elevation (1.0% exceedance flood water surface elevation) of the floodway either during or after the project is completed.
 Features of the project would include removal of jetty jacks, but this would be accomplished only after an analysis has been completed which determines that the jetty jacks are no longer functioning properly or needed.
-Additionally, the features of the proposed project would not alter the extent or frequency of damaging discharges within or downstream from the project reach.
+Selected alternative will be analyzed to ensure that the features of the proposed project will not compromise the existing flood risk management infrastructure, or alter the extent or frequency of damaging discharges within or downstream from the project reach.
+Specific FEMA regulations apply to construction in this area, the most significant being that any fill, new construction, or substantial improvements in the floodway may not increase the flood levels during the base flood discharge (44 CFR, Part 60.3(d)(3).